Marketing Department: 5 Recommendations and Types of Structures

 3. Analysis of the market, competitors and needs of potential clients.

-The marketing department occupies an important place in the company structure and reports directly to the company's management or CEO.
+The marketing department occupies an important place in the company structure and reports directly to the company's management or the CEO.

 Marketing Department Positions